ENDrain/cu-numbers/README.md

     b = cunumbers.to_arab("а҃")

-"Delimiter" and "plain" styles are supported.
-Arabic to CU conversion mode can be specified by supplying a flag.
-"Delimeter" style is by default.
+"Delimiter" and "plain" style numbers are supported in both directions.
+"Delimeter" style is default for CU-wise conversions.

-    #   Use CU_PLAIN or CU_DELIM to specify Arabic to CU coversion mode
+    #   Use CU_PLAIN flag to use "plain" style in CU-wise conversion

     c = cunumbers.to_cu(111111, CU_PLAIN)